Is Bamboo Strong? With Pros and Cons

-But that’s just a quick snapshot and there’s a lot more to know about is Bamboo strong.
+But that’s just a quick snapshot and there’s a lot more to know.

-So, in this article we’ll explore is Bamboo strong, how strong is Bamboo, is Bamboo strong for furniture, flooring, and cutting boards.
+So, in this article I’ll explore is Bamboo strong, how strong is Bamboo, is Bamboo strong for furniture, flooring, and cutting boards.

 So, let’s jump in!